pudly/schmopera-hugo/content/articles/seinfeld.md

 </figure>

 The whole episode is an opera, guys!
 The barber thing, the memorable music from _The Barber of Seville_, it's all very self-aware.
-It's even got the Rossini-style comedy devices: people hiding in closets, slapstick scenes involving Newman — Don Basilio, maybe?
+It's even got the Rossini-style comedy devices: people hiding in closets, the subsequent scene that plays out while said person is hiding in the closet, slapstick scenes involving Newman (Don Basilio, maybe?) — it's _opera buffa_ to a tee.

 I also think Jerry is Count Almaviva, and Kramer is Figaro.

 Anyway.
 I thought you guys should know.
 If you end up watching it, [I want to know what you think](mailto:hello@schmopera.com).